Joshua-Coded/Joshua-Coded/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=Joshua-Coded&color=0969DA&style=flat-square)

-**Building at the intersection of code, agriculture, and education.
+**Building at the intersection of systems, blockchain, agriculture, and education.
 From Rwanda 🇷🇼 with purpose.**

 </div>